-7.8 The parish may provide travel benefits (which may be paid through an MEA) either by paying direct to a third party or reimbursing the member of the ministry staff for agreed travel expenses.

-7.9 Any other amounts paid in cash to the member of the ministry staff are allowances and therefore subject to PAYG tax.
+- 7.8 The parish may provide travel benefits (which may be paid through an MEA) either by paying direct to a third party or reimbursing the member of the ministry staff for agreed travel expenses. - 7.9 Any other amounts paid in cash to the member of the ministry staff are allowances and therefore subject to PAYG tax.

-7.10 Travel benefits provided (eg, by payments from an MEA) are exempt benefits and not subject to tax under current tax legislation.
+- 7.10 Travel benefits provided (e.g. by payments from an MEA) are exempt benefits and not subject to tax under current tax legislation. - 7.11 A travel allowance is taxable, although the member of the ministry staff may be able to claim deductions for travelling expenses they incur, in accordance with the tax legislation.
+Refer to paragraph 4.4 for tax implications of paying an allowance.

-- 7.11 A travel allowance is taxable, although the member of the ministry staff may be able to claim deductions for travelling expenses they incur, in accordance with the tax legislation. - 7.12 A member of the ministry staff is not normally entitled to claim a personal tax deduction for an expense that is paid by a parish.
-However personal tax deductions may be claimed for depreciation in relation to assets used in the performance of ministry related duties.
+7.12 A member of the ministry staff is not normally entitled to claim a personal tax deduction for an expense that is paid or reimbursed by a parish.
+However personal tax deductions may be claimed for depreciation in relation to assets used in the performance of ministry related duties (e.g. a motor vehicle).